 2. Nuts

 Nuts are equipped with magnesium, vitamin E, healthy fats, and various types of B vitamins that have been associated with enhanced mental awareness.
 Individuals that consume a healthy amount of nuts each week are shown to have higher levels of mental awareness when compared to people that don’t include nuts in their diet.
-Types of nuts that can have a positive effect on your health include walnuts, peanuts, almonds, cashews, and pecans.
-Adding walnuts or cashews to your diet may help enhance your mental health and indirectly minimize the symptoms of Alzheimer’s.
+Types of nuts that may help enhance your mental health and indirectly minimize the symptoms of Alzheimer’s include walnuts, peanuts, almonds, cashews, and pecans.

 3. Beans

-Beans feature a high amount of protein and fiber.
+Beans contain high amounts of protein and fiber.
 If you need to increase your protein intake, we recommend purchasing beans because they are low in calories and fat.
 Studies have been conducted that show a positive correlation between eating beans three times a week and a reduced risk of developing Alzheimer’s disease.
 Beans are a critical component of the MIND diet because of the positive impact they can have on your mental and physical health.

 Various types of spices contain an organic compound called Polyphenols.
 This compound has been shown to improve cognitive health by reducing brain plaque and inflammation.
 Add different spices to your diet and meals such as cumin, sage, and cinnamon to improve your cognitive health and decrease your risk of Alzheimer’s or dementia.
-Consider seasoning types of foods with minimal flavor such as vegetables and fish to make your meals both delectable and brain-nutrient rich .
+Consider seasoning foods with minimal flavor — like vegetables and fish — to make your meals both delectable and brain-nutrient rich .

 5. Curry Powder